Arbiter-WRTC/arbiter-wrtc.github.io/src/pages/case-study.md

 Despite these limitations, we decided to utilize WebRTC for Arbiter's development, primarily due to its alignment with our objectives of seamless integration and real-time video conferencing.
 It is crucial to acknowledge, however, that WebRTC, despite its numerous advantages, is a sophisticated browser specification and suite of protocols.
 Implementing it successfully requires a deep understanding of its intricacies.

 ### What is WebRTC?
-WebRTC is an open-source specification that enables two peers to establish a connection in order to facilitate real-time communication.
+WebRTC is an open-source specification that enables two peers to establish a connection in order to facilitate real-time communication[^2].
 This specification details the protocols and methods necessary for sending and receiving media, like ICE (Interactive Connectivity Establishment) and SDP (Session Description Protocol), which are fundamental in establishing and maintaining connections.

 One of the key characteristics of WebRTC is its use of the User Datagram Protocol (UDP) in place of the more traditional Transmission Control Protocol (TCP).
 UDP is particularly advantageous for video conferencing applications where low latency is imperative because it does not require the establishment of a connection before data transfer and does not implement error correction mechanisms like retransmission of lost packets, which can significantly reduce delays in communication.
 The preference for UDP, despite the potential for packet loss, underscores the priority of maintaining real-time communication with minimal delay.

 <img width="60%" src="/img/casestudy/WebRTCConnection.png" alt="WebRTC" />

 ### How WebRTC Works
 With WebRTC, establishing audio and video communication between computers involves a nuanced, multi-step handshake process called negotiation that is reliant on the specialized protocols ICE and SDP.
-The negotiation process is only possible after the peers have a clear understanding of how to connect with each other.
+The negotiation process is only possible after the peers have a clear understanding of how to connect with each other[^3].

 In order to understand the nuances involved in setting up a WebRTC connection, let's consider a real-world scenario.
 Imagine Merry is in urgent need of bread and seeks to coordinate with Sam to obtain some.
 However, Merry lacks information about  Sam's whereabouts and the appropriate time for a meeting.
 Consequently, Merry turns to an intermediary, Pippin, who possesses the requisite knowledge to locate Sam and communicate Merry's availability for a rendezvous.
 This enables them to effectively plan the discussion about exchanging bread.